mantorok1/homebridge-rinnai-touch-plugin/README.md

 ## Installation
 Note: This plugin requires homebridge to be installed first.

-To install for the first time:

-    npm install -g homebridge-rinnai-touch-plugin

-To upgrade the already installed plugin:
+To install or upgrade to the latest version of this plugin:

-    npm update -g homebridge-rinnai-touch-plugin
+    npm install -g homebridge-rinnai-touch-plugin@latest

 ## Configuration